mmig/libflac.js/README.md

 ## License
 -------

-libflac.js is compiled from the reference implementation of FLAC (BSD license) and published under the MIT license (see file LICENSE).
+libflac.js is compiled from the reference implementation of FLAC (BSD license);
+the additional resources and wrapper-code of this project is published under the MIT license (see file LICENSE).

 [1]: https://github.com/kripken/emscripten